 AAA Editor Notes

-Summer activities include fishing, canoeing, kayaking, discovery activities and hiking.
+Summer activities at this Charlevoix UNESCO Biosphere Reserve include fishing, canoeing, kayaking, discovery activities and hiking.
 Backcountry skiing and snowshoeing are popular winter pastimes.
 Cabins and Huttopia tents are available to rent.
 Wildlife includes black bears, moose, reintroduced caribou and trout.

 Pets are not permitted.